khakhalin/notes/keywords/oop.md

 * Dog **extends** Animal - Dog class is derived from Animal class, so every dog is a Dog, but also an Animal.
 * Dog **implements** Friend - Dog class is not derived from Friend, but supports all interfaces from Friend.
 In this case Friend is probably an interface
 * **Interface** - describes what methods the class will need to support, but not how they are implemented
 * **Abstract class** - a class that shouldn't (and ideally couldn't) be instantiated, only inherited.
 Mixins, interfaces.
+* **abstract method** - a method that is "promised" in a prototype class (abstract class), but is not actually impelemented.
+Yet any object inheriting to this class needs to implement it to pass.
 * **Mixin** - A way to mix-in a bunch of methods to your class; class inheritance hierarchy is no longer a tree.
 * **Duck typing** - used in Python.
 Classes with matching method names can be used interchangeably, even if they don't fomally inherit to the same shared inheritance (if it walks like a duck, and talks like a duck...)
 * **Instance method** - a method that requires a class to be instantiated, like `self.do()`.